 But the best part?
 Because we've planted, grown and nurtured your Wildfire Black Gum, long before shipping, you get the best of the best.
 We've done the hard work at the nursery to deliver a healthy root system and easy, carefree benefits to your door...no need to visit your local big box.

 So, try a lifelong journey with this hardy, gorgeous tree.
 Get your own Wildfire Black Gum Tree today!

 Planting & Care

-When you're ready to plant, dig a hole that's large enough to accommodate the Black Gum's root ball, place the tree and then back fill the soil.
-Water to settle the roots for best results.
+When you're ready to plant, dig a hole that's large enough to accommodate the Black Gum's root ball, place the tree, and then backfill the soil.
+Water to settle the roots for the best results.
 Finally, you should add mulch around the base of the tree for better water retention, but avoid getting too close to the trunk.

-2. Watering: During the first few weeks, water your tree twice a week for 45 minutes.
-After that you can stick to only watering during dry spells using the same method of deeply watering for 45 minutes or using drip irrigation for 90 minutes.
+2. Watering: During the first few weeks, water your tree twice weekly.
+After that, you can stick to only watering during dry spells.

 3. Fertilizing: You don’t need to fertilize your tree, but as it matures, you may want to increase its growth and production.
 If you do, add a slow-release formula around the base of the tree.
 You'll need to extend 2 feet beyond the tree canopy to saturate the roots.
 The rule of thumb is to use 2 cups of fertilizer for every 1 inch of diameter of the trunk.

 4. Pruning: You can prune your tree in the winter if you like.
 Removing the lower branches will make it easier to stand under the tree for shade in the summer.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|